August 14, 2025

 This year isn’t about doing everything at once.
 It’s about moving forward with purpose.
 Juniors who plan now save time, reduce stress, and avoid last-minute decision-making next fall.

 If you don’t know where to start, we’re here to help.
-At Class 101 Brookfield, we work with students in 9th–12th grade to build custom plans that fit their goals, their schedule, and their budget.
+At Class 101 Waukesha-Brookfield, we work with students in 9th–12th grade to build custom plans that fit their goals, their schedule, and their budget.

 Schedule a free consultation to build your college game plan before the school year even starts.